samudeluca24/comp0035_pbl4/README.md

 ## Problem 1: Open a data set from .csv file in a pandas data frame

-1. Create a new python code file.
+1. Create a new python code file
 2. Add a line to import pandas as pd
 3. Add a line of code to create a dataframe by reading the file from csv (see URL below if you don't have a dataset in your repo)
-    - Hint: Use [pandas.read_csv](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html).
+    - Use [pandas.read_csv](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html).
 This method infers the column names from the first row by default.
 If you are using your own data set in .xlsx format then refer to [pandas.read_excel](https://pandas.pydata.org/docs/reference/api/pandas.read_excel.html)
     - If you didn't clone the classroom repo then you can still access the data file from GitHub using the URL `https://raw.githubusercontent.com/nicholsons/comp0035_pbl4/master/data/paralympics_raw.csv?token=AHBUVRXMMNPI7VSWY4P34IDBO2TES`

 4. Print the dataframe
-    - Hint: If you are using the PBL dataset you might find it useful to set dataframe options to display the all columns and rows for using `pd.set_option('display.max_rows', df.shape[0] + 1)` and `pd.set_option('display.max_columns', df.shape[1] + 1)` respectively.
+    - If you are using the PBL dataset you might find it useful to set dataframe options to display the all columns and rows for using

+        ```python
+        pd.set_option('display.max_rows', df.shape[0] + 1)
+        pd.set_option('display.max_columns', df.shape[1] + 1)
+        ```

 ## Problem 2: Display some basic information about the data frame